Hackensack University Medical Center: About

 As of 2021, HUMC is Bergen County's largest employer with around 9,000 employees and an annual budget of $1 billion.
 The hospital's staff of 1,400 physicians and dentists covers the full range of medical and dental specialties and sub-specialties.
 It is the largest inpatient/outpatient provider in the state, attending to more than 100,000 patients annually.

 HUMC is a designated Magnet Hospital, recognized for nursing excellence by the ANA.
 It is the first hospital in New Jersey and second in the nation to receive this recognition.
 HUMC has a New Jersey state-designated Children's Hospital (Joseph M. Sanzari Children's Hospital) that is a full-voting member in the National Association of Children's Hospitals and Related Institutions (NACHRI).
 It is also a member of the Association of American Medical Colleges' New Jersey Council of Teaching Hospitals (NJCTH).

 On March 4, 2020, Phil Murphy and Sheila Oliver announced the first confirmed COVID-19 case in New Jersey.
 The patient was treated at Hackensack University Medical Center.
 On March 6, 2020, a second case of COVID-19 was confirmed at HUMC and four days later it was announced that the patient died.

 Hackensack University Medical Center has a Health Awareness Regional Program and an Employee Assistance Program Development both located at 2 Sears Drive in Paramus.
 Two programs are located Westwood; the Geriatric Assessment Program and The Home Health Agency.
 HUMC also maintains an office for The Home Health Agency in East Rutherford.

-In September, 2021 hospital administration announced that they were upgraded to level 1 trauma center status by the American College of Surgeons.
+In September 2021, the hospital administration announced that they were upgraded to level 1 trauma center status by the American College of Surgeons.
 The hospital was previously a level 2 trauma center.
 Also that year, U.S. News & World Report's Best Hospital Ranking listed HUMC #1 in New Jersey and #7 in New York Metro.